jonaagenilsen/Codius-config-files/README.md

 ## Tips
 * ALWAYS firewall your SSH port.
 * DO NOT enable root login if you aren't properly firewalled.
+* Remove junk and services not needed.
+For CentOS: `yum erase postfix` (mailserver).

 ## Urls
 https://hodling-xrp.no/